Gunmen kill 15 at college in north Nigeria's Kano

 A police spokesman added that officers arrived on the scene and killed two of the attackers.

-"We heard several shots from the gate area and after a few minutes we heard an explosion at the theater," said Sansei Omar, who lectures in English at the federal government college and watched the attack from a neighboring building.
+"We heard several shots from the gate area and after a few minutes we heard an explosion at the theatre," said Sanusi Umar, who lectures in English at the federal government college and watched the attack from a neighbouring building.

 "The attackers were wearing suits and were running and shooting everywhere."